RAID Arrays

 RAID 0

-We'll start with RAID 0, since it will allow us to use all the drives as one big ( though not redundant ) block device.
+We’ll start with RAID 0, which allows us to use all the drives as one big (though not redundant) block device.

 RAID 1